 Although a prolific fiction writer, Shane is also well known for his genre non-fiction.
 He has been nominated for the William Atheling Jr. Award for Criticism or Review twice, and he has interviewed high-profile authors and celebrities such as Alice Cooper, Charlaine Harris, Shaun Tan, and Fiona Horne.

 In 2014, Shane completed a Bachelor of Applied Arts (Creative Writing) with Whitireia New Zealand (Wellington, New Zealand).
-His major work for the course was the completion of the first Yamabushi Kaidan novel, Circle of Tears.
+His major work for the course was the completion of the first Yokai Wars novel, Circle of Tears.
 He also possesses an Advanced Diploma of Arts (Professional Writing & Editing) and a Certificate IV in Website Design.

-In his day job, Shane is a successful media professional.
-He has served as editor/content director for a number of print and digital publications, including roles as Editor-in-Chief of NZME’s education and health publishing division and Managing Editor at Medical Forum.
+In his day job, Shane is a successful media and communications professional.
+He has served as editor/content manager for a number of print and digital publications, including roles as Editor-in-Chief of NZME’s education and health publishing division and Managing Editor at Medical Forum.
+He now works in digital communications.

 He also enjoys other creative hobbies such as playing the guitar and photography.